eminmtas/aligned_layer_tendermint/README.md

 trust_period
 ```

+5. The two most important ports are 26656 and 26657.

+The first is used to make the p2p communication with other nodes.
+This port should be open to world, in order to allow others to communicate with you.

+The second one is for the RPC server.
+If you want to allow remote conections to your node to make queries and transactions, open this port.
+Note that by default the config sets the address (`rpc.laddr`) to `tcp://127.0.0.1:26657`, you should change the IP to.

-5. Start your node:
+6. Start your node:
 ```sh
 alignedlayerd start
 ```

-6. Check if your node is already synced:
+7. Check if your node is already synced:
 ```sh
 curl -s 127.0.0.1:26657/status |  jq '.result.sync_info.catching_up'
 ```
 It should return false.

-7. Make an account:
+8. Make an account:
 ```sh
 alignedlayerd keys add <your-validator>
 ```